ST10203070/ST10203070_PROG6221_POE/README.txt

 Instructions to run:

-1. After a successful build locate the compiled executable file labelled 'ST10203070_PROG6221_POE' in the project directory in file explorer.
-Follow ST10203070_PROG6221_POE\ST10203070_PROG6221_POE\bin\Debug\net6.0\
+1. After a successful build locate the compiled executable file labelled 'st10203070_PROG6221_POE' in the project directory in file explorer.
+Follow st10203070_PROG6221_POE\st10203070_PROG6221_POE\bin\Debug\net7.0-windows\
 2. Execute the compiled executable file by double-clicking on it.
 3. Once running, follow the user interface.
 Interact with the software by responding to the prompts.
 4. View the output of the software in the console.
-6. When ready exit the software by responding with '6' to the menu or simply close the console window at the top right.
+6. When ready exit the software by clicking 'Exit' in the menu or simply close the console window at the top right.

 GitHub repository: